-Many organisations have typically viewed software expenditure as a cost.
-At Cloud9 Software we believe our flagship Contract Management product intelligentcontract.com can make a positive difference to your cost-base and allow you to materialise real monetary savings.
+Many organizations have typically viewed software expenditure as a cost.
+At Cloud9 Software we believe our flagship Contract Management product intelligentcontract.com can make a positive difference to your cost-base and allow you to materialize real monetary savings.
 By giving you the right tools, it becomes a lot clearer and simpler to generate savings from your contractual agreements.

-This whitepaper outlines the typical savings that can be achieved when intelligentcontract.com is utilised within a typical organisation.
+This whitepaper outlines the typical savings that can be achieved when intelligentcontract.com is utilized within a typical organization.
 Savings are achieved are calculated from three key areas:

 - Administration Savings: By automating the process of creating, managing and archiving contracts, you are freeing time for staff to work on other value added activities.
 It may even be possible to re-deploy staff to other areas.

-- Improved Category Management: By having all the spend data for contracts in one centralised location and having alert functionality to give ample time before contracts are up for renewal, it is possible to plan re-procurements in a structured way.
-Aggregating demand across your organisation and moving to better value contracts with a single supplier will deliver the savings outlined here.
+- Improved Category Management: By having all the spend data for contracts in one centralized location and having alert functionality to give ample time before contracts are up for renewal, it is possible to plan re-procurements in a structured way.
+Aggregating demand across your organization and moving to better value contracts with a single supplier will deliver the savings outlined here.

 Buying contract management software is similar to any business purchase - it's important to understand the business case for your investment.